 I’m not a fan of sweaters.
 The Willow Draped Cardigan by Pixley probably would look cute on someone taller.

 Looking forward to my next fix!
-Give it a try yourself by clicking my link and scheduling your 1st fix.
+Give it a try yourself by clicking my link to get a $25 credit and schedule your 1st fix.
 It really is a lot of fun!